evfox9/evfox9.github.io/_posts/2020-12-10-Optimization-Algorithms.md

 $\alpha = \frac{k}{\sqrt{t}} \alpha_0$

-There is technique that decrease the learning rate in discrete steps, and you can also manually control the learning rate.
+Moreover, there is technique that decrease the learning rate in discrete steps, and you can also manually control the learning rate.

 ### Problem of Local Optima